guihen01/GetHttpResponse/README.md

 # How to use (Method 1)

-1. Dowwnload in github  the latest version of the dll
+1. Dowwnload in github  the latest version of the dll : GetHttpResponse.dll
 2. Unpack (unzip) the latest version file : in the directory you want , on your computer.
 3. In your c# code use the method GetHttpResponse